 The babybay has the thickest mattress in the group (above left) with a slated bassinet bottom (above right).
 We can push our finger between the mattress and the wood slats, but the pad doesn't shift or move indicating a good fit.
 We tested the Classic mattress in this review.
 Babybay does offer five mattresses for different needs that are each slightly different in composition.

 The babybay earned a 10 of 10 for quality.

 It is easy to see the quality materials and designs when comparing this product against the competition.
 The wood is smooth and has accurate connection points without rough edges.
 The wood creates a sturdy, stable and durable product you can use for multiple children or sell when baby outgrows it.
 We love the overall fit and finish and feel like this bassinet is a real piece of furniture akin to a crib unlike some of the competition that feels like limited use products that aren't intended for the long haul.
 It is a simple, chic option that will compliment any decor.

 babybay offers open transparency regarding the materials they use and their production process.
-We like that they provide an unfinished product with no MDF board to avoid all VOC emissions and they have an organic mattress choice that uses natural latex and coconut fiber instead of the more popular polyurethane.
-The other finishes use water-based products, and the mattresses use Oeko-Tex Standard 100 Class 1 materials.
+We like that they provide an unfinished product with no MDF board to avoid most VOC emissions and they have organic mattress choices that use natural latex and coconut fiber instead of the more popular polyurethane.
+The other finishes use water-based products, avoidance of toxic fillers, and the mattresses use Oeko-Tex Standard 100 Class 1 materials.
 We purchased the Classic mattress for testing, as it is the base model and the least expensive making it a popular choice for parents and a way to keep costs down with this already higher priced option.
 This mattress is a polyurethane option which hurt its overall eco-health score as this kind of foam can off-gas.
 The babybay would have scored higher for this metric if the natural mattresses were standard or less expensive.
 However, that being said, this is arguably the best choice for parents concerned with toxic materials and potential off-gassing.